 Karl Burke is an artist and musician interested in exploring the poetics of space.
 Using simple material such as wood and box steel Burke creates schematic architectural environments that probe issues such a proportion, transparency and delineation.
 Burke’s sculptures, spare and elegant, often incorporate a single module that is presented in different aspects.
 There is an experimental, even, playful attitude in the work.
 His pieces partner the space in which they are shown to unlock a choreography of possibilities about interior space, both actual and metaphorical, and how it is constructed and encountered.

 Naomi Sex is a Dublin-based visual artist.
 She has been practicing for over fifteen years and has exhibited on an on-going basis both nationally and internationally.
 Her work has received numerous awards, residencies and state commissions.
-She has lectured for many years in the Fine Art Department at The Dublin Institute of Technology and is a director on the Board of The Visual Artists of Ireland.
+She has lectured for many years in the Fine Art Department at TU Dublin and is a director on the Board of The Visual Artists of Ireland.
 In 2012, she completed a practice-based PhD.
 Based on an extensive period of research she developed a new strand of practice and now uses performance to produce understated theatrical gallery-based situations to articulate her ideas.